-23. In case of a reinsurance effected before the war of a contract of marine insurance, the cession of a risk which had been ceded to the reinsurer shall, if it had attached before the outbreak of war, remain valid and effect be given to the contract notwithstanding the outbreak of war; sums due under the contract or reinsurance in respect either of premiums or of losies shall be recoverable after the war.
+In case of a reinsurance effected before the war of a con-In case of a reinsurance effected before the war of a con-tract of marine insurance, the cession of a risk which had been ceded to the reinsurer shall, if it had attached before the outbreak of war, remain valid and effect be given to the contract notwithstanding the outbreak of war; sums due under the contract of reinsurance in respect either of premiums or of losses shall be recoverable after the war.

-24. The provisions of paragraphs 17 and 18 and the last part of paragraph 16 shall apply to contracts for the reinsurance of marine risks.
+The provisions of paragraphs 16 and 17 and the last part of paragraph 15 shall apply to contracts for the reinsurance of marine risks.

-SECTION VI.-MIXED ARBITRAL TRIBUNAL.
+SECTION VI .- MIXED ARBITRAL TRIBUNAL.

-(a) Within three months from the date of the coming into force of the present Treaty, a Mixed Arbitral Tribunal shall be established between each of the Allied and Associated Powers on the one hand and Germany on the other hand.
-Each such Tribunal shall consist of three members.
-Each of the Governments concerned shall appoint one of these members.
-The President shall be chosen by agreement between the two Governments concerned.
+(a) Within three months from the coming into force of the present Treaty, a Mixed Arbitral Tribunal shall be established between each of the Allied and Associated Powers on the one present Treaty, a Land Allied and Associated Force of the between each of the Allied and Associated Force of the band and Hungary on the other hand.
+Each such Tribunal consist of three members.
+Each of the Governments The President The Pres shall be chosen by agreement between the two Governments concerned.

-In case of failure to reach agreement, the President of the Tribunal and two other persons, either of whom may in case of need take his place, shall be chosen by the Council of the League of Nations, or, until this is set up, by M. Gustave Ador if he is willing.
+In case of failure to reach agreement, the President of the In case of failure to reach agreement, the President of the Tribunal and two other persons, either of whom may in case of need take his place, shall be chosen by the Council of the League of Nations, or, until this is set up by M. Gustave Ador if he is willing.
 These persons shall be nationals of Powers that have remained neutral during the war.

-If any Government does not proceed within a period of one month in case there is a vacancy to appoint a member of the Tribunal, such member shall be chosen by the other Government from the two persons mentioned above other than the President.
+If in case there is a vacancy a Government does not pro-ceed within a period of one month to appoint as provided above a member of the Tribunal, such member shall be chosen by the other Government from the two persons mentioned by the other Government from the two persons mentioned above other than the President.

-The decision of the majority of the members of the Tribunal shall be the decision of the Tribunal.
+The decision of the majority of the members of the Tribunal shall be the decision of the Tribunal. (b) The Mixed Arbitral Tribunals established pursuant to

-(b) The Mixed Arbitral Tribunals established pursuant to paragraph (a) shall decide all questions within their competence under Sections III, IV, V, and VII.
+(a) The international function of the statistical pursuant to paragraph (a) shall decide all questions within their compet-ence under Sections III., IV., V. and VII.
+In addition, all questions, whatsoever their nature, relating

-In addition, all questions, whatsoever their nature, relating to contracts concluded before the coming into force of the present Treaty between nationals of the Allied and Associated Powers and German nationals shall be decided by the Mixed Arbitral Tribunal, always excepting questions which, under the laws of the Allied, Associated or Neutral Powers, are within the jurisdiction of the National Courts of those Powers.
+In addition, all questions, whatsoever their nature, relating to contracts concluded before the coming into force of the present Treaty between nationals of the Allied and Associated Powers and Hungarian nationals shall be decided by the Mixed Arbitral Tribunal, always excepting questions which, under the laws of the Allied Associated or Neutral Powers, are within the jurisdiction of the National Courts of those Powers.
 Such questions shall be decided by the National Courts in question, to the exclusion of the Mixed Arbitral Tribunal.
-The party who is a national of an Allied or Associated Power may nevertheless bring the case before the Mixed Arbitral Tribunal if this is not prohibited by the laws of his country.
+The party who is a national of an Allied or Asso-ciated Power may nevertheless bring the case before the ciated Power may nevertheless bring the case before the Mixed Arbitral Tribunal if this is not prohibited by the laws of his country.

 (c) If the number of cases justifies it, additional members shall be appointed and each Mixed Arbitral Tribunal shall sit in divisions.
-Each of these divisions will be constituted as above.
+Each of these divisions will be constituted as above

-(d) Each Mixed Arbitral Tribunal will settle its own procedure except in so far as it is provided in the following Annex, and is empowered to award the sums to be paid by the loser in respect of the costs and expenses of the proceedings.
+(d) Each Mixed Arbitral Tribunal will settle its own procedure except in so far as it is provided in the following Annex, and is empowered to award the sums to be paid by the loser in respect of the costs and expenses of the proceedings